PavanRangani/docs/docs/prd/tasks/task-instance.md

   - On click of Roles, open that users view dialog on same page.
   - If a task has `Task Source` and `Date`, then it shows like `{Task Source} {Date}` otherwise shows `-`.
   - Shows `Created by` & `Updated by` at the last of the dialog.
+  - Once the user opens the Task `Details` tab, all unread notifications for that task will be marked as read.

 ### Notes tab
   - If a task has no note available and the user opens the `Notes` tab of that task, the `Notes` tab will open in edit mode by default.